 This course examines the principles of international finance and applies them to the multinational company.
-Topics include foreign exchange, analysis of risks and rewards, and problems unique to businesses involved in international operations, international sources of funds, ethics, and general international financial strategies.
-The material will also touch on the International Monetary Fund and the World Bank.
-Students will demonstrate their mastery of international finance through the completion of a session long application project.
-Prerequisite: ETH 501
+Topics include foreign exchange, analysis of risks and rewards, and problems unique to

 FIN 503 Monetary Policy and Financial Institutions

 This course is designed to help a manager understand monetary policy and the role of financial institutions in the American economy.
 Specific topics will include the Federal Reserve System, banking regulations, inflation, and banking industry structure.
 Applications to managers and individual investors will also be covered.
 Prerequisite: ETH 501